olim7t/sbt-scalariform/README.markdown

 	  override def scalariformOptions = Seq(VerboseScalariform)
 	}

-This will by default format all your main and test sources.
-If you need to customize this behavior, you can override the `formatSourcesAction` and `testFormatSourcesAction` methods, for instance:
+This will by default format all your main and test sources before each compilation.

+###Disabling automatic formatting

+	  override def formatBeforeCompiling = false

+The formatting actions still exist, but are not run automatically.
+You need to run `format-sources` or `test-format-sources` manually from the sbt prompt.

+###Disabling formatting

+You can override `formatSourcesAction` or `testFormatSourcesAction` to completely remove the corresponding action.
+A typical scenario is when you keep automatic mode, but don't want to format the test sources:

-	  // Completely disable formatting of the tests override def testFormatSourcesAction = task { None }
+	  override def testFormatSourcesAction = task { None }

 ###Using specific options for test sources